Kelsey Grammer: 1993–2004: Stardom and acclaim with Frasier

+2005–present: Continued acclaim

-In 2005, Grammer returned to television.
-He produced an American adaptation of the British show The Sketch Show, which aired on Fox.
+In 2005, Grammer produced an American adaptation of the British show The Sketch Show, which aired on Fox.
 The main cast consisted of Malcolm Barrett, Kaitlin Olson, Mary Lynn Rajskub and Paul F. Tompkins, as well as Lee Mack from the British version of the show.
 Grammer appeared in only short opening and closing segments in each episode.
 Many of the sketches from the British version were re-created.
 Only six episodes of the show were made, and it was cancelled after just four of them had aired.
 In 2007, Grammer starred with Patricia Heaton in the American sitcom Back to You, which Fox cancelled after its first season.
 His next lead role, ABC's Hank, was cancelled after only five episodes had aired.
 Grammer later commented, "Honestly, it just wasn't very funny."

+On April 18, 2010, Grammer made his Broadway musical debut playing the role of Georges in a revival of the Jerry Herman/Harvey Fierstein musical La Cage aux Folles at the Longacre Theatre.
+Grammer starred alongside Douglas Hodge for which they both were nominated for Tony Awards for Best Performance by a Leading Actor in a Musical.
+Grammer was said to have been "delivering an assured and charming leading turn."
 In 2011 and 2012, Grammer found temporary success in the Starz drama series Boss as a fictional mayor of Chicago, based on former mayor Richard J. Daley.
 It premiered in October 2011.
 It was his first dramatic TV series.
 At the 2012 Golden Globe Awards Grammer won the award for Best Actor in a Television Series Drama for his role.
 The show ran for 18 episodes over two seasons.
 From 2010 to 2012, Grammer guest starred as a comical version of himself in three episodes of the NBC show 30 Rock alongside Jane Krakowski and Jack McBrayer.